-Option Description Intel SGX Enable Allows you to enable or disable the Intel Software Guard Extensions to provide a secured environment for running code/storing sensitive information in the context of the main operating system.
-Disabled (default)Enabled Enclave Memory Size Allows you to set the Intel SGX Enclave Reserve Memory Size.
-32 MB 64 MB (Disabled by default) 128 MB (Disabled by default)
+Description Allows you to enable or disable the Intel Software Guard Extensions to provide a secured environment for running code/storing sensitive information in the context of the main operating system.
+Disabled (default)Enabled Allows you to set the Intel SGX Enclave Reserve Memory Size.
+32 MB (Disabled by default) 64 MB (Disabled by default) 128 MB (Disabled by default)

 Table 9.
 Performance

-Option Description

-Multi Core Support This field specifies whether the process will have one or all cores enabled.
-This option is enabled by default. options:

-All (selected by default) 1 2 3

-Intel SpeedStep Allows you to enable or disable the Intel SpeedStep mode of the processor.
-This option is enabled by default.
+Option Description Multi Core Support This field specifies whether the process will have one or all cores enabled.
+This option is enabled by default. options: All 1 2 3 Intel SpeedStep Allows you to enable or disable the Intel SpeedStep mode of the processor.
+Enable Intel SpeedStep is enabled by default.
 C States Control Allows you to enable or disable additional processor sleep states.
-This option is enabled by default.
+The option C states is selected by default.
 Limited CPUID Value Allows you to limit the maximum value of the processor standard CPUID function.
-This options is disable by default.
-Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.
+The option Enable CPUID Limit is not selected by default Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.
 This option is enabled by default.